DaSchmidtke/Go-NoGo-Auditory-Discrimination/README.md

 This project is licensed under the MIT License (see the license file for details).

+If you use the code for scientific purposes without modification, please cite this repository and/or our methods paper (Ferreiro et al. 2020; doi: 10.3389/fnbeh.2020.576154)

 ## Acknowledgments

 * The implemented tracking algorithm was inspired by **colinlaney**'s animal-tracking at: https://github.com/colinlaney/animal-tracking